What a request for service is

 What a request for service is like

-You’ll be asked to choose a second provider as well in case your first preference isn’t available.
+You’ll be asked to choose a second provider in case your first preference isn’t available.

-Providers will have 4 days to either accept your request for service or let us know they aren’t available to work with you.
+Providers have 4 days to accept your request for service or let us know they aren’t available to work with you.

 If they do not accept the request

-After 4 days, your request for service will be sent to the next provider you’ve chosen.
+Your request for service will be sent to the next provider you’ve chosen after 4 days.

 To get paid the provider must accept a request for service